scriptcs/scriptcs.github.com/_posts/2015-03-07-script-libraries.md

 }
 ```
 In `scriptcs` you are required to place all directives (`#r`, `#load`, etc) and `using` statements at the top of your script.
 To ensure that directives and `using` statements within your Script Libary do not cause issues, `scriptcs` will ensure that all of them are parsed, extracted and pre-pended at the top of the generated script output.
 So there is nothing different you need to do in the `csx` files included in your Script Library.

+Within your script pack you can also contain other classes which the consumer can use.

 The final bit of creating the Script Library is to create the NuGet package.
 This is done, as with any other NuGet package, via a `nuspec` file.
 Our NuGet package will be called `ScriptCs.Calculator`.